proxectonos/corpora/README_English.md

 ## Automatic Speech Recognition (ASR)

-In this section, aligned text and speech corpus are described, which can be used for training or evaluating Automatic Speech Recognition systems (ASR).
-For this purpose, audio resources must be segmented and aligned together with the corresponding text, a task that can be manually or automatically done (forced alignment).
-Galician corpora developed within the Nós project for ASR are described below.
+This section describes aligned speech and text corpora that can be used to train or evaluate Automatic Speech Recognition (ASR) systems.
+To this end, the audio must be segmented and aligned (manually or automatically – the latter also known as forced alignment) with the corresponding text.
+Galician ASR corpora developed within the Nós Project are described below.

 ### Nos_ParlaSpeech-GL

-Speech corpus for ASR (speech and text aligned) of more than 1,500 hours, made with automatic alignment, and created from plenaries at the Galician Parliament between 2015 and 2022.
+ASR corpus of more than 1,500 hours of automatically aligned speech and text, created from audio and official transcripts of Galician parliamentary sessions celebrated between 2015 and 2022.

-The corpus is divided into two subcorpora, “clean” and “other”, containing XX and XX hours respectively.
-Segments included in the “clean” subcorpus were screened following different quality criteria, whereas the “other” subcorpus contains the rejected segments in the filtering process.
+The corpus is divided into two subcorpora, “clean” and “other”, consisting of 1,196.92 hours (667,308 segments) and 477.71 hours (130,332 segments), respectively.
+The segments included in the “clean” subcorpus were filtered according to several alignment quality criteria, whereas the “other” subcorpus comprises the segments that were discarded in the filtering process.

-In addition, every segment is linked to the corresponding speaker ID.
-Metadata of the different speakers compiled within the [ParlaMint-GL](https://github.com/clarin-eric/ParlaMint) project can be found by clicking this [link](https://github.com/clarin-eric/ParlaMint/tree/main/Data/ParlaMint-ES-GA).
-The corpus is available in .stm and .json formats, and audio files in WAV format (16 kHz, 16 bits).
+In addition, each segment is marked with the corresponding speaker ID.
+Metadata of the different speakers compiled within the [ParlaMint-GL](https://github.com/clarin-eric/ParlaMint) project can be accessed by clicking this [link](https://github.com/clarin-eric/ParlaMint/tree/main/Data/ParlaMint-ES-GA).

+The corpus is available in .stm and .json formats, and audio files in WAV format (16 kHz, 16-bit).

 ### Nos_TranscriSpeech-GL

-Speech corpus for ASR (speech and text aligned) of different domains, containing 53 hours, with transcriptions and manual alignment.
+Manually transcribed and speech-to-text aligned Galician ASR corpus containing 53 hours of multi-domain speech.

 The corpus is divided into four thematic subcorpora: conferences, interviews, debates and speeches.

 Audio files within the corpus are available in WAV format and aligned text files in .stm and .trf formats.
-The metadata corpus of each speaker (if the speaker is known) and the transcription guide used are added.
+Moreover, the corpus is accompanied by the corresponding speaker metadata and the guide that was used for the manual transcription.

 | Corpus Name          | Language/s     | Transcription         | Alignment              | Details                       | Download (Zenodo)  |